TCB13/SubStringy/README.md

 ## Methods

-In the list below, any static method other than S::create refers to a method in `SubStringy\StaticSubStringy`.
-For all others, they're found in `SubStringy\SubStringy`.
-Furthermore, all methods that return a SubStringy object or string do not modify the original.
+All methods that return a SubStringy object or string do not modify the original.
 SubStringy objects are immutable.

 Since this library extends and adds SubString functionality to `danielstjules/Stringy` you should check it's documentation (https://github.com/danielstjules/Stringy/blob/master/README.md) for methods that can also be transparently used when working with SubStringy.